Buncombe County, North Carolina

 • 2013 - The Omni Grove Park Inn, a landmark hotel in Buncombe County, celebrates its 100th anniversary.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Buncombe County, North Carolina.
+This timeline provides a concise overview of the key events in the history of Buncombe County, North Carolina.